ZhenzhongLei/thesis/README.md

     collector: subscribe to assembled rss/pose data and save them in different CSV files under data folder
     process: pick data from data folder and apply processing, then save the results in model folder
     localizer: subscribe to receiver output topic, then use results from offline training to estimate pose and determine if kidnapped situation happens or not
+    detector: compare the particles from laser based method and wifi based method to detect if robot is kidnapped

 # :rocket: Features #
 ## Data collection: ##